-Stress-related mental health conditions are one of the most talked about barriers to learning in recent years – but why is that and how can schools support students to improve their wellbeing?
+Stress-related mental health conditions are one of the most talked about barriers to learning in recent years – but why is that and how can schools ensure they're promoting student wellbeing?

 It’s undeniable that we’ve seen a rise in the number of students affected by mental health conditions, with the latest NHS survey of young people’s mental health revealing that one in eight 5-19 year olds in England had a diagnosable mental health condition in 2017.
 This isn’t just limited to Secondary School students either, with 66% of mums and dads in a recent nationwide survey of Primary Schools claiming that their child regularly feels anxious about lessons, homework and social aspects of school.